Apple Watch battery tips that actually work

 From the Watch app, follow these steps:

-4. Toggle Wake Screen on Wrist Raise
+- Toggle off Wake Screen on Wrist Raise and Wake on Crown Up.

 If you want to disable this from the watch, follow these steps: